fluxcd/community/community-roles.md

 **Requirements:**

-- Make a PR against the MAINTAINERS.md file for the subproject/repo you are
+- Make a PR against the `MAINTAINERS` file for a `fluxcd` GitHub org repo
-- @mention all the other maintainers
+- @mention all the other current maintainers
 - Have maintainers submit their vote by `+1`
 - Once all maintainers in repo have `+1` the pr will be reviewed by a member of the Flux [Oversight Committee]